This material may be copied only for noncommercial classroom teaching purposes, and only if this source is clearly cited.

 Be sure to take a look at our WHALE ANKLES AND DNA.
 It uses new data that students analyze, revealing the closest living relative of whales.
 In this lesson, students search for the nearest mammal cousins of whales by studying and comparing the ankles of early whales, mesonychids, early perissodactyls and early artiodactyls, and discover the striking similarities to the artiodactyls.
 Narrowing down the search, a portion of DNA from the gene for making beta casein (milk protein) is compared in a number of mammals, including whales and several artiodactyls, and discover the striking similarity to the DNA of hippos!

 12. The latest chapter in whale evolution was added with the simulataneous publication in late 2001 of two reports which concur that, based on the analyses of newly found ankle and heel bones of early archaeocetes (in Pakistan), whale origins are strongly associated with the origin of artiodactyls (even-toed hooved animals).
 This is consistent with recent molecular studies which also suggest this close tie.
 Neither study specifies a closer hippopotamus connection necessarily.
 Both studies put the mesonychid connection as more remote than once thought.
 See the four articles listed below for 2001, in Nature and Science for details.
 The Nature article (by Thewissen et al) also has excellent graphics of the post-cranial skeleton of Pakicetus, along with a very nice reconstruction by Carl Buell, who created the beautiful action picture of Ambulocetus shown at the beginning of this lesson.
-To see (and download) these images (available in high resolution versions), click here, or go to Thewissen's site.
-Also. see the new addition to our "Great Fossil Hunt" lesson, a page with those Pakicetus fossils which are cut apart for students to "find" and reconstruct as they are found, then discover that it is an early WHALE!
+Also. see the new addition to our "Great Fossil Find" lesson, a page with those Pakicetus fossils which are cut apart for students to "find" and reconstruct as they are found, then discover that it is an early WHALE!

 13. VISIT THE WHALE EVOLUTION KIOSK.
 This is a new, very clever interactive online experience for your students, created by Lara Sox-Harris at San Jose State University, who has kindly consented to this link.
 When you click on the title (Whale Evolution Kiosk) above, it will take you into a self-guided tutorial on the necessary elements of whale anatomy, fossils, DNA, and classification.
 These will all provide the mutually reinforcing evidence for whale evolution, all in delightful animations and interactions.
 Help your students with a guided tour of the kiosk, providing more focus, and a way for you to confirm that they probably did indeed visit the site, give them the Whale Evolution Kiosk Worksheet.
 This was developed and kindly shared with us by Gail Bromiley of DeBakey H.S. in Houston, TX.
 Gail also provides a key to facilitate your discussion of the site and worksheet.